fastapi/fastapi/docs/en/docs/tutorial/first-steps.md

 </div>

-In the output, there's a line with something like:
+The output is a line with a URL of where your app is being served within your local machine.

 ```hl_lines="4"
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-That line shows the URL where your app is being served, in your local machine.

-### Check it

-Open your browser at <a href="http://127.0.0.1:8000" class="external-link" target="_blank">http://127.0.0.1:8000</a>.
+To view the JSON response, open the URL <a href="http://127.0.0.1:8000" class="external-link" target="_blank">http://127.0.0.1:8000</a>.

-You will see the JSON response as:

 ```JSON
 {"message": "Hello World"}
 ```

-### Interactive API docs
+## Interactive API docs

-Now go to <a href="http://127.0.0.1:8000/docs" class="external-link" target="_blank">http://127.0.0.1:8000/docs</a>.

-You will see the automatic interactive API documentation (provided by <a href="https://github.com/swagger-api/swagger-ui" class="external-link" target="_blank">Swagger UI</a>):
+Every good API needs documentation.
+To view your API's documentation, head to <a href="http://127.0.0.1:8000/docs" class="external-link" target="_blank">http://127.0.0.1:8000/docs</a>.
+This automatic interactive documentation is provided by <a href="https://github.com/swagger-api/swagger-ui" class="external-link" target="_blank">Swagger UI</a>:

 ![Swagger UI](https://fastapi.tiangolo.com/img/index/index-01-swagger-ui-simple.png)

-### Alternative API docs

-And now, go to <a href="http://127.0.0.1:8000/redoc" class="external-link" target="_blank">http://127.0.0.1:8000/redoc</a>.

-You will see the alternative automatic documentation (provided by <a href="https://github.com/Rebilly/ReDoc" class="external-link" target="_blank">ReDoc</a>):
+Alternatively, you can also view documentation provided by <a href="https://github.com/Rebilly/ReDoc" class="external-link" target="_blank">ReDoc</a> by heading to <a href="http://127.0.0.1:8000/redoc" class="external-link" target="_blank">http://127.0.0.1:8000/redoc</a>.

 ![ReDoc](https://fastapi.tiangolo.com/img/index/index-02-redoc-simple.png)

+---

-### OpenAPI
+### OpenAPI and schemas

-**FastAPI** generates a "schema" with all your API using the **OpenAPI** standard for defining APIs.
+API **schemas** are important when creating reference documentation.
+Schemas are abstract definitions or descriptions of something.
+FastAPI automatically generates schemas with all your API using the <a href="https://github.com/OAI/OpenAPI-Specification" class="external-link" target="_blank">OpenAPI</a> standard for defining APIs.

-#### "Schema"

-A "schema" is a definition or description of something.
-Not the code that implements it, but just an abstract description.

-#### API "schema"

-In this case, <a href="https://github.com/OAI/OpenAPI-Specification" class="external-link" target="_blank">OpenAPI</a> is a specification that dictates how to define a schema of your API.

-This schema definition includes your API paths, the possible parameters they take, etc.

-#### Data "schema"
+There are two main types of schemas FastAPI recognizes:

-The term "schema" might also refer to the shape of some data, like a JSON content.

-In that case, it would mean the JSON attributes, and data types they have, etc.
+* **Data schema** - The shape of some data, like JSON content.
+In this case, it also refers to the JSON attributes and the data types they have.

-#### OpenAPI and JSON Schema

-OpenAPI defines an API schema for your API.
+* **OpenAPI and JSON schema** - OpenAPI defines an API schema for your API.
 And that schema includes definitions (or "schemas") of the data sent and received by your API using **JSON Schema**, the standard for JSON data schemas.

-#### Check the `openapi.json`
+!!! info "Technical Details"
+    The OpenAPI schema is what powers the two interactive documentation systems included.
+And there are dozens of alternatives, all based on OpenAPI.
+You could easily add any of those alternatives to your application built with FastAPI.
+You could also use it to generate code automatically for clients that communicate with your API (such as frontend, mobile or IoT applications).

-If you are curious about how the raw OpenAPI schema looks like, FastAPI automatically generates a JSON (schema) with the descriptions of all your API.

-You can see it directly at: <a href="http://127.0.0.1:8000/openapi.json" class="external-link" target="_blank">http://127.0.0.1:8000/openapi.json</a>.
+If you're curious about how the raw OpenAPI schema looks like, head to <a href="http://127.0.0.1:8000/openapi.json" class="external-link" target="_blank">http://127.0.0.1:8000/openapi.json</a>.

-It will show a JSON starting with something like:

 ```JSON
 {